Detailed Guide forBill and Account Collectors in San Diego County

 The job of a Bill and Account Collector may appeal to those who enjoy activities that involve following set procedures and routines.
 Bill and Account Collector occupations satisfy those with conventional interests.
 Conventional occupations involve working with data and details more than with ideas.
 Usually, there is a clear line of authority to follow.
 Those entering this field must have good communication skills.
 They need to be persistent, patient, and have good negotiation skills because they frequently deal with upset clients.

 What Wages and Benefits Can I Expect?

 In addition to the base wages, some companies offer bonus payments on the total dollar amount of debt recovered.

-The median wage in 2016 for Bill and Account Collectors in California is $39,368 annually, or $18.93 hourly.
-The median wage for Bill and Account Collectors in San Diego County is $37,905 annually, or $18.23 hourly.
+The median wage in 2016 for Bill and Account Collectors in California was $39,368 annually, or $18.93 hourly.
+The median wage for Bill and Account Collectors in San Diego County was $37,905 annually, or $18.23 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most Bill and Account Collectors may expect to receive benefits that include health insurance, vacation, and holidays.

 What Do Local Employers Say About Benefits?
 Of the 19 employers in San Diego County, almost all provide medical insurance and vacation, and most provide dental insurance benefits to Bill and Account Collectors who work full-time.

 Specific Benefits by Time Base